 It’s important to note that General Liability Insurance is third-party insurance, which means it covers you against claims by third parties, which don’t include your business or your employees.
 Third parties may include customers, vendors, or landlords.

 General Liability Insurance covers three categories of damage: property damage, bodily injury, and personal and advertising injury.
-Under CGL, your insurer will cover the costs of any legal defense or attorney’s fees incurred while defending against covered lawsuits, as well as any medical payments.
+Under General Liability Insurance Policies, your insurer will cover the costs of any legal defense or attorney’s fees incurred while defending against covered lawsuits, as well as any medical payments.
 In the event that your business is sued because of an accident, CGL can help provide financial backing to help reduce the financial strain on your business.

 General Liability Insurance will pay for the damages if your business or one of your employees causes property damage to another person or company’s property.